 I grew up in Houston, Texas but left at age 18 to attend Princeton University, where I met my husband, Richard Lachmann.
 After living in Connecticut, Wisconsin, upstate New York, and Lisbon, Portugal, we divided our time between New York City and Lisbon.
 Following his death in fall 2021, I now live in New York City full time, where I help take care of identical twin grandchildren Jonah and Reed.

 I love teaching as much as writing and have taught both middle and high school English, social studies, and Jewish studies.
-Before moving to New York City, I taught American Jewish History to seventh graders at Congregation Gates of Heaven in Schenectady, New York and run a playwriting elective for fourth to seventh graders.
+Before moving to New York City, I taught American Jewish History to seventh graders at Congregation Gates of Heaven in Schenectady, New York and ran a playwriting elective for fourth to seventh graders.

 I have lots of different hobbies because I love trying new things.
-In 2007 I became the assistant host of “Los Vientos del Pueblo” a bilingual program of Latin American and Spanish music, poetry, and history that currently airs on WRPI-FM, the offiicial radio station of Rensselaer Polytechnic Institute, on Sundays from 2-6 pm ET.
-I also DJ parties, which I really like because I’m kind of awkward at parties (if you see me dancing next to you, watch out for your feet!), but DJ’ing gives me something to do and I can make sure everyone has a good time.
+From 2007 to 2015 I was the assistant host of “Los Vientos del Pueblo” a bilingual program of Latin American and Spanish music, poetry, and history on WRPI-FM, the radio station of Rensselaer Polytechnic Institute, on Sundays from 2-6 pm ET.
+I have also built a LEGO town, Little Brick Township, and create stories with my minifigures that I photograph and post on Instagram and my blog.